 There’s a dynamic interplay between every system in the human body.
 For the entire system to function properly, communication between inter-related subsystems is critically important.

 Much of the communication between the many subsystems of the human body are under circadian control.
 The master clock, controlled by light exposure, exerts some influence over the peripheral clocks.
 However, the peripheral clocks are also strongly influenced by other factors including the feeding/fasting cycle and physical activity.

 Under ideal circumstances, there is total alignment of the clocks.
 In order to accomplish this total alignment, there needs to be a harmony between the factors that regulate circadian clocks in different tissues.
 In all organisms, light exposure, the feeding/fasting cycle, and physical activity all exert control over the circadian clock system.

 The gut is under heavy circadian influence.
 Circadian disruption has a dramatic effect on the health and function of the gut through many factors including bile acid homeostasis, a model for circadian disruption.
 This fact underscores the importance of scheduling the day in a way to take advantage of the clock-syncing effects of zeitgeber exposure.

 Interested in syncing your clocks?
 I’ve developed a program to help take the legwork out of figuring out how to schedule your day.
 My new Circadian Retraining Program helps you set your light exposure, feeding/fasting cycle, and physical activity so that you can take advantage of properly synced clocks.

 There’s also some added features that help you navigate factors such as exercise and coffee intake that have an effect on the clocks.
-The program is $79 and includes unlimited access to the facebook group where I can help you personalize your zeitgeber exposure schedule.
+The program includes unlimited access to the facebook group where I can help you personalize your zeitgeber exposure schedule.
 Send me an email from the contact page here if you’re interested.